insanity54/grumpydale/README.md

 ## LICENSE

 Images are copyright Dale DuRee
+Vendor libraries have their own license

-non-library HTML/CSS/JS is MIT license Chris Grimmett
+All remaining HTML/CSS/JS is MIT license Chris Grimmett